 Imperial medium tension trebles boast superior clarity and power.
 Paired here with medium tension basses, it’s an ideal combination of presence and playability.
 Premium medium tension Crystal nylon trebles with medium tension basses of silver plated copper.
 This is a popular choice of guitarists at all levels for its signature sound.
 Check out Augustine Imperial Reds on Amazon.

-In similar fashion to the Classic variation, the Imperial Black set pairs the same trebles with low tension basses of silver-wound copper.
+In a similar fashion to the Classic variation, the Imperial Black set pairs the same trebles with low tension basses of silver-wound copper.
 And the Imperial Gold set pairs the same trebles with brass plated copper basses for a brighter sound.

 AUGUSTINE REGAL RANGE